 Typically, they boast an NTSC color gamut of 45%, which is far below that of high-end IPS displays.

-When we boil things down to the absolute essentials, there are two metrics which define a gaming laptop- performance, and features.
+When we boil things down to the absolute essentials, there are two metrics that define a gaming laptop- performance, and features.

-As far as performance goes, the ASUS TUF FX505 cannot be beaten for the price.
+As far as performance goes, the Lenovo IdeaPad Gaming 3 cannot be beaten for the price.
 Its GeForce GTX 1650 graphics card easily beats the Vega onboard graphics and Intel UHD graphics which you’ll find in most gaming laptops at this price range.

 And yes, the GTX 1650 is also faster than the MX350.
-Basically, you’ll get far superior framerates with the ASUS TUF FX505 compared to a laptop that is equipped with a MX 350, even if both share the exact same CPU.
+Basically, you’ll get far superior framerates with the Lenovo IdeaPad Gaming 3 compared to a laptop that is equipped with an MX 350, even if both share the exact same CPU.

 However, graphics muscle isn’t the only thing that defines a good laptop.
-And the TUF FX505’s display pales in comparison to that on the ZenBook 14.
+And the IdeaPad’s display is just slightly worse at color accuracy compared to the display on the ZenBook 14.
+Now understand, that the IdeaPad 3’s display is far better for gaming since it has a 120Hz refresh rate.

-If you want a pure gaming machine, we recommend the TUF FX505 which has a GTX 1650.
+If you want a pure gaming machine, we recommend the Lenovo IdeaPad Gaming 3 which has a GTX 1650 and Ryzen 5 4600H.